ZionDevelopers/sui-scoreboard/README.md

 ### Compatibility
 [uTime][uTime] is required if you use ULX and want to keep the hour tracking after restart.
+[Evolve][Evolve]: To work with Evolve, You need to delete the file garrysmod/addons/evolve/lua/ev_plugins/sh_scoreboard.lua !
 ### Setup

 Just download this addon by clicking on Download ZIP and extract the addon in ````Steam\SteamApps\common\GarrysMod\garrysmod\addons\```` as usual.